cloudogu/usermgt/docs/gui/usermanagement_en.md

 Accounts and groups are **synchronized** with the Dogus, meaning in each Dogu you will find the accounts and groups created in the **User Management**.

-Since Dogus may be systems developed outside the Cloudogu EcoSystem, the **permission concept in the Dogus may differ** - as you can see in the following diagram.
+Since Dogus may be systems developed outside the Cloudogu EcoSystem, the **permission concept in the Dogus may differ** - as you can see in the following diagram exemplary.

 ![Rights concept in the Dogus](figures/usermanagement/RoleConceptCloudoguEcoSystem_en.png)